cerebralatlas/i18n-flow/README.md

 ## 🌟 Features

-- **Project Management**: Organize translations by project for better workflow organization
+- **Project Management**: Organize translations by project for better workflow organization with role-based access control
+- **Project Member Management**: Invite users to projects with viewer, editor, or owner roles
 - **Multi-language Support**: Manage translations for unlimited languages with customizable language settings
 - **Key-based Translation System**: Maintain consistent translations across your application with a key-based approach
 - **Batch Operations**: Import, export, and update translations in batch to save time